daattali/beautiful-jekyll/_posts/2021-03-19-how-to-update-to-vsphere-7.0-update-2.md

 · vSAN 7.0 Update 2

-Refer to this blog I wrote for Altaro to find more detailed information about the release.
+Refer to this blog I wrote for Altaro to find more detailed information about the release (_Link not up yet_).

 ## Before upgrading